opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lb_loadbalancer_v3.md

 The following arguments are supported:

 * `router_id` - (Optional) ID of the router (or VPC) this LoadBalancer belongs to.
-Changing this creates a new loadbalancer.
+Changing this creates a new LoadBalancer.

 * `subnet_id` - (Optional) The ID of the subnet to which the LoadBalancer belongs.